Skip to footer content

 $vbLabelText $csharpLabel

-When Should I Use Inline Display Instead of Download?
+When Should You Use Inline Display Instead of Download?

 Screenshot showing Wikipedia's main page converted to PDF format and displayed inline in a browser window with PDF viewer controls including zoom, page navigation, and print options

-How Can Razor Pages Integrate with .NET Core PDF Generation?
+How Do You Integrate Razor Pages with PDF Generation?

 Razor Pages in ASP.NET Core MVC provide another approach for implementing a .NET PDF viewer.
-The page model can generate and return PDF files using the same IronPDF functionality.
-This pattern works particularly well for applications already using Razor Pages for their architecture.
+The page model can generate and return PDF files using the same IronPDF functionality available in standard MVC controllers.
+This pattern works well for applications already using Razor Pages, since it keeps the PDF generation logic co-located with the page that triggers it.

 using IronPdf;